 The Division of Behavioral Health (DBH) serves as the primary source of national advocacy, policy development, management and administration of behavioral health, alcohol and substance abuse, and family violence prevention programs.
 Working in partnership with Tribes, Tribal organizations, and Urban Indian health organizations, DBH coordinates national efforts to share knowledge and build capacity through the development and implementation of evidence/practice based and cultural-based practices in Indian Country.
 There are nine DBH websites.

 Division of Clinical and Community Services (DCCS)

-The Division of Clinical and Community Services (DCCS) manages, develops, and coordinates a comprehensive clinical, preventive and public health approach to clinical and community programs focusing on maternal and child health, Indian children services including preventive health support services for Head Start and Early Head Start Health Programs, medicine, nutrition, HIV/AIDS, pharmacy, health records, health education, health promotion, and disease prevention.
+The Division of Clinical and Community Services (DCCS) manages, develops, and coordinates a comprehensive clinical, preventive and public health approach to clinical and community programs focusing on cancer prevention, elder health, emergency medical services, health education, health promotion and disease prevention, health records, hepatitis C prevention and surveillance, HIV/ AIDS, maternal and child health, medical services, men’s health, and pharmacy services.

 Division of Diabetes Treatment and Prevention (DDTP)